Bigg Boss Marathi: Nomination

 Nomination is a mandatory activity, usually taking place on first day of the week in which all housemates need to take part unless directed by Bigg Boss.
 Each housemate nominates two other housemates for eviction.
-Housemates getting maximum nomination votes will be nominated for eviction from the house in that week and undergoes public vote (through Voot) for retention.
+Housemates getting maximum nomination votes will be nominated for eviction from the house in that week and undergoes public vote (through JioCinema) for retention.
 On the weekend episode, usually one contestant with lowest public votes will be evicted from the house.
 A housemate may also be directly nominated for eviction by that week's captain of the house or for other reasons by the Bigg Boss.
 Housemates who are awarded 'immunity' can not be nominated by other contestants.
 Immunity is automatically given to the week's captain and can be earned by contestants through winning specific tasks or achieving secret tasks given by Bigg Boss.
 Sometimes, the captain can make a contestant immune from nomination upon Bigg Boss' direction.
 The housemates are not allowed to discuss about the nominations or the nomination process with each other.